Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 The demo project consists of:
 - A web client designed to visualize the airport departure board from a browser.
 - A random flight information generator that acts as a message producer for Kafka.
-- Files to configure Kafka Connector according to the needs of the demo.
+- Files to configure the Kafka Connector according to the needs of the demo.

 ## The Web Client